mos-adebayo/newwork-hr-takehome/README.md

-# NEWWORK HR Take Home Assignment
+# NEWWORK Take Home Assignment

 Single page app built with React, Vite and Tailwind.
 It demonstrates role-based access to an employee profile, peer feedback with AI polishing, and absence requests.